shawndeggans/Project15-Group2/README.md

 ![Elephant walking with spectrogram in the background.](media/1cd58ecb298356066c8fee78a554482b.png)

+Elephant walking with spectrogram in the background.

 ## (Objectives) Can We Use IoT and Machine Learning to Save Elephant Lives?

 The goal of this project is to create a platform that will allow researchers to continuously build and refine machine learning models that recognize elephant behavior from infrasound.
 This platform is based on Microsoft's Project15 architecture with modifications to meet the stated goal of the system.
-This document will explore the problem area we are attempting to address and the system design we think will best address the needs of that problem area.
+This document will explore the problem area we are attempting to address, and the system design we think will best address the needs of that problem area.

 Our recommended system is evolutionary and allows researchers to use the modern